-To prevent bodily injury from the fall of a raised reel, always engage the reel safety props before going under the raised reel for any reason.
+To avoid bodily injury or death from the unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props before going under the machine for any reason.

-To prevent damage to the reel support arms, do NOT transport the header whilen the reel safety props are engaged.
+To prevent damage to the reel support arms, do NOT transport the header with the reel safety props engaged.